Episode 28 │ Y'all Don't Know Flavors? (KENYA/INDIA/S. AFRICA/BRAZIL)

 "If I had not asked those questions before, if I had not said, 'This is what I want', then they never would've known."

 As I write this, Stacy is now preparing to move to Ethiopia to begin a position that she found there.
-Unless the date changed, moving day is January 15th (which, fun fact, would have also been Martin Luther King, Jr's 90th birthday) so by the time anyone hears this episode or reads this blog post, her new beginning will have already started!
+Unless the date changed, moving day is January 15th—which, fun fact, is also Martin Luther King Jr.'s 90th birthday.
+So, by the time anyone hears this episode or reads this blog post, her new beginning will have already started!
 Good luck and best wishes to her!
-Stacy can be found on Instagram (@necessarynoise), or contacted at firstname.lastname@example.org.

 So glad to be back!
 Be sure to listen to this episode, "Y'all Don't Know Flavors?
 (KENYA/INDIA/S. AFRICA/BRAZIL)" for more!
 And don't forget to check out the resource list below!